rapyuta-robotics/rclUE/docs/source/examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Setup and run UE Project
 ^^^^^^^^^^^^^^^^^^^^^^^^
-1. Download UE5.1 for Linux by following `Unreal Engine for Linux <https://www.unrealengine.com/en-US/linux>`_.
+1. Download the lastest UE5 for Linux by following `Unreal Engine for Linux <https://www.unrealengine.com/en-US/linux>`_.
 2. Clone and build

 .. code-block:: shell